-There are four categories of "field types" in our Customer Fields app which together help you collect virtually any type of information you desire from your customers.
-This article will cover the options available specifically within the Custom input fields category of the app's form builder.
-These particular fields are only available on select plans, so be sure to upgrade to give these a whirl!
+There are four categories of field types in the form builder in our Customer Fields app.
+This article will cover the options available specifically within the Custom input fields section of the app's form builder.
+Custom fields allow you to collect virtually any type of information you desire from your customers.
+Please note that custom input fields are not available on the app's 'Lite' plan (see pricing details here), so be sure to upgrade to give these a whirl!

-To kick things off, you can find the Custom input fields tab in the app's form builder by clicking on the icon shown in the screenshot below:
+You can find the custom input fields section in the app's form builder by clicking on the icon shown in the screenshot below:

 Purpose: This custom-input field allows you to provide a single-line text field for customers to type an answer into.

 Example: For the field label, we have the question "What is your dog's name?" to prompt the customer to enter an answer.